Countries

 Russian and Swahili Speaking population

 Russian and Swahili speaking population is one of the factors based on which Russian and Swahili languages can be compared.
 The total count of Russian and Swahili Speaking population in percentage is also given.
-The percentage of people speaking Russian language is 2.33 % whereas the percentage of people speaking Swahili language is Not Available.
+The percentage of people speaking Russian language is 2.33 % whereas the percentage of people speaking Swahili language is 0.42 %.
 When we compare the speaking population of any two languages we get to know which of two languages is more popular.
 Find more details about how many people speak Russian and Swahili on Russian vs Swahili where you will get native speakers, speaking population in percentage and native names.

 Russian and Swahili Language Codes